ServiceStackApps/typescript-redux/README.md

 #### [History.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example08/History.tsx)

-By saving and restoring entire state snapshots the implementation for our History control becomes surprisingly straight-forward, essentially it comes down to selecting which state we want to view which we do by dispatching a **LOAD** action with the desired state:
+By saving and restoring entire state snapshots the implementation for our History control becomes surprisingly straight-forward, essentially it comes down to dispatching a **LOAD** action with the desired state:

 ```typescript
 @subscribeToStore()